Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Gwazi Roller Coaster (Photo Courtesy of Flickr: Josh Hallett)

-It had its last ride in February 2015 with some of the trains and wooden planks being reused at various Busch Gardens and SeaWorld locations.
+The final ride happened in February 2015, and some of the trains and wooden boards found new homes at different Busch Gardens and SeaWorld parks.

 Get started on Your Tampa Bay Travel Plans here!